blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

 ```

 Now, we could apply the same strategy as above, and create a "Path" entity type, and an associated "Has Element" link type.
-They could then use the _order_ of the link to maintain an ordered collection of the entities that make up the path.
+They could then use the _order_ of the "Has Element" links to maintain an ordered collection of the entities that make up the path.
 They could therefore define a path from `A` to `B` to `C` as follows:

 ```text